sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-01.md

 ## Pre-requisites

-- Your laptop: A GME on which you have **admin rights**.
+- Your laptop: A GME device.
-- Active Azure Subscription with **contributor level access or equivalent** to create or modify resources.
+- Access to the shared Azure subscription [APPS_CloudTouch_DEV](https://portal.azure.com/#@EMCloudAD.onmicrosoft.com/resource/subscriptions/d5ee6e04-0498-4b40-963e-8bcf6bcaf680/overview).
+You and your team should be given **contributor** RBAC access to a single resource group within this subscription, the name/link of which be shared by your coach.
+Your resource group name should look something like _serverless-sessionX-rg_.

 ## Introduction

 The first challenge is to setup an environment that will help you build the Tollbooth application and deploy it locally.
-We need to make sure everything is working before bringing it to Azure.
+We need to make sure everything is working before bringing it into Azure.

 ## Description